25% off Which? Tech Support

 If your PC thinks everything is running smoothly, it'll show a window stating that you don't need to scan the drive at all.
 However, if you'd prefer to run a CHKDSK scan, you can proceed by clicking Scan drive below this.

-Don't worry, you can't do any damage to your PC by running this scan process.
+You can't do any damage to your PC by running this scan.

 The CHKDSK function will begin its checks.
 Depending on the size of your selected drive and the amount of data on it, this process could take anything from a few minutes to half an hour.